-Program and General Appropriations Act funds, gross state and local gross and funds, discretionary funds, categorical program funds and federal funds.
-Total funding for each Charter School will be recalculated during the year to reflect the revised calculation under the Florida Educational Finance Program by the State and the actual weighted-full time equivalent students reported by the Charter School during the full time equivalent student survey periods designated by the Commissioner Of Education.

-- d.
-Charter School students shall be provided federal funding for the same level of services provided to students in the schools operated by the district school board consistent with 20 U.S.C.
-8061. - The School District shall make every effort to ensure that e.
-Charter Schools receive timely and efficient reimbursement, including processing paperwork required to access special state and federal funding for which the Charter School may be eligible.
-The district may distribute funds to a Charter School for up to three (3) months based on the Charter School's projected enrollment.
-Thereafter, the results of fulltime equivalent student membership surveys shall be used in adjusting the amount of funds distributed monthly to Charter Schools for the remainder of the school fiscal year.
-Payment shall be issued no later than ten (10) working days after the district receives a distribution of state or federal funds.
-If a payment is not issued within thirty (30) ten (10) working days after receipt of funding, the district shall pay a penalty of one percent (1%) interest per month.
-Under no circumstances will the School District advance funds before a Charter is approved, but the School Board may approve a Charter before the applicant has secured space, equipment, or personnel if the applicant indicates approval is necessary for it to raise working capital.
+- A. Students enrolled in a charter school shall be funded the same as students enrolled in a basic or special program in any other public school in the District. - B. Each charter school shall report its student enrollment to the District School Board as required by F.S.
+1011.62 including compliance with the Department of Education guidelines for electronic data formats for data submission and School Board policy and procedures. - C. Charter school students shall be funded as provided In F.S.
+1011.62 and the General Appropriations Act. - D. Charter schools whose students or programs meet the eligibility criteria as stated in law shall be entitled to their proportionate share of all Florida Education Finance Program and General Appropriations Act funds, gross state and local funds, discretionary funds, categorical program funds and federal funds.
+Total funding for each Charter School will be recalculated during the year to reflect the revised calculation under the Florida Education Finance Program by the state and the actual weighted-full time equivalent students reported by the charter school during the full time equivalent student survey periods designated by the Commissioner of Education. - E. Charter school students shall be provided federal funding for the same level of services provided to students in the schools operated by the district school board consistent with 20 U.S.C.
+8061. - F. The School District shall make every effort to ensure that charter schools receive timely and efficient reimbursement, including processing paperwork required to access special state and federal funding for which the charter school may be eligible.
+The District may distribute funds to a charter school for up to three (3) months based on the charter school's projected enrollment.
+Thereafter, the results of full-time equivalent student membership surveys shall be used in adjusting the amount of funds distributed monthly to charter schools for the remainder of the school fiscal year.
+Payment shall be issued no later than ten (10) working days after the District receives a distribution of state or federal funds.
+If a payment is not issued within ten (10) working days after receipt of funding, the District shall pay a penalty of one percent (1%) interest per month.
+Under no circumstances will the School District advance funds before a charter is approved, but the School Board may approve a charter before the applicant has secured space, equipment, or personnel if the applicant indicates approval is necessary for it to raise working capital.

-14. Facilities Requirements
+XIII.
+Facilities Requirements

-a.
-Charter Schools shall utilize facilities which comply with the Florida Building Code, pursuant to Chapter 553, except for the State Requirements For Education Facilities.
-Charter Schools may, but are not required, to comply with the State Requirements For Education Facilities pursuant to F.S.
+- A. Charter schools shall utilize facilities which comply with the Florida Building Code, pursuant to Chapter 553, except for the State Requirements for Education Facilities.
+Charter schools may, but are not required, to comply with the State Requirements for Education Facilities pursuant to F.S.
 1013.37.
-The agency having jurisdiction for the inspection of

-- a facility and issuance of a certificate of occupancy will be the municipality or county governing authority. - A Charter School will utilize facilities that comply with the Florida Fire Prevention Code, pursuant to Chapter 633.025, as adopted by the authority in whose jurisdiction the facility is located. - c.
-Surplus property or equipment shall be made available for Charter School use on the same basis as it is made available for use by other public schools in the district.
-A Charter School receiving such property or equipment from the school district may not sell or dispose of such property without written permission by the school district.
+The agency having jurisdiction for the inspection of a facility and issuance of a certificate of occupancy will be the municipality or county governing authority. - B. A charter school will utilize facilities that comply with the Florida Fire Prevention Code, pursuant to Chapter 633.025, as adopted by the authority in whose jurisdiction the facility is located. - C. Surplus property or equipment shall be made available for charter school use on the same basis as it is made available for use by other public schools in the District.
+A charter school receiving such property or equipment from the School District may not sell or dispose of such property without written permission by the School District.

-15. Services
+XIV.
+Services